-The Whole30 is a great opportunity to try new flavors and experiment with cooking things you might not have tried before.
-Seared scallops with a velvety sweet potato mash and Ayoba Biltong has everything your tastebuds want and more!
+Fall (Harvest) Season is a great time to try new flavors and experiment with cooking things you might not have tried before.
+Enter Seared scallops with a velvety sweet potato mash and Ayoba Biltong! (ps. it's perfect for Whole30)

 For the Sweet Potato Puree: